argilla-io/argilla/docs/_source/practical_guides/export_dataset.md

 :::
 ::::
 ​
-Additionally, you can still clone local `FeedbackDataset` datasets that have neither been pushed nor pulled to/from Argilla, respectively; via calling `push_to_argilla`.
+Additionally, you can still clone local `FeedbackDataset` datasets that have neither been pushed nor pulled to/from Argilla, via calling `push_to_argilla`.
 ​
 ```python
 dataset.push_to_argilla(name="my-dataset-clone", workspace="my-workspace")